 Iron Man 3 is coming out soon.
 If you haven't seen the trailers, suffice to say it's going to be awesome.
 It's the first Marvel movie featuring the main set of heroes after the Avengers took over the world's economy.
 Until it comes out, though, Gameloft wants to sate your appetite with the official Iron Man 3 game, an endless runner-style title that has fewer giant monkeys and more things going KERPLOW.
 Read More

 It's difficult to put out a $1.5 billion movie and not expect a few major product tie-ins.
 Marvel, today, "released" (we'll get to that in a bit) a new game for Android called "Avengers Initiative."
 This $7 app stars the Hulk, as the green loose cannon battles some of his most notorious villains, including Wendigo, the Abomination, and even the infamous Skrulls.
-The game will only be available for select Android devices to start with.
 Read More

 You have to hand it to Verizon’s marketing department – out of all of the carriers pushing Android, their ads have been the most compelling.

 Verizon continues their Android advertising legacy with a departure from the ‘Droid Does’ campaign in order to use the Iron Man 2 release to pimp their latest Android phone – the LG Ally.
-What’s that?
-You haven’t heard of the Ally?
-What about the LG Aloha?
 Read More